-When we choose company investments for the aggressive portion of your portfolio, we primarily use the stocks of smaller companies, because we believe that over longer periods of time smaller-company stocks provide higher returns than large-company stocks.
-Smaller companies can grow faster than big ones.
+When we choose company investments for the aggressive portion of your portfolio, we primarily use the stocks of smaller companies, because we believe smaller-companies have longer reinvestment runways and are often available at lower valuations than larger counterparts.
 Investing in smaller companies entails risk.
 Such stocks will fluctuate, both up and down.
 When they go down, you lose money.
-We invest in a variety of industries and buy value (cheap) stocks that have growth potential.
+We invest in a variety of industries and buy stocks that we believe are well valued in relation to their growth potential.
 We review your selected risk tolerance level before making any investments and use it to guide both the selection of small-company stocks and the mix of such stocks and defensive investments.